 Song Writer - Musician - Singer

-If you'd like to invite me to play for you and share some songs - no audience too small, no venue too remote, house concert; club; festival; whatever - then go over to the contact page.
-Or you could call or text me at 07803549387.
-I also have a Facebook page here
+If you'd like to invite Jim to play for you and share some songs - no audience too small, no venue too remote, house concert; club; festival; whatever - then go over to the contact page.
+Or you could call or text him at 07803549387.
+He also has a Facebook page here

-All my recorded song lyrics are available and linked to each album, along with links to soundcloud for your listening pleasure.
+All Jim's recorded song lyrics are available and linked to each album, along with links to soundcloud for your listening pleasure.
 Here, below, are some videos . . .

 West Coast Days →